Drake, Houston lead Ravens past Saints for 3rd straight win

 The Saints entered the game with a chance to pull into a three-way tie atop the anemic NFC South with Atlanta and Tampa Bay.
 Instead, they were outclassed by a Baltimore team missing several offensive starters, including tight end Mark Andrews and running back Gus Edwards.

 The Ravens converted nine of 15 third downs and had 319 total yards.
-The Saints were 3 of 11 on third down and finished with 243 yards.
+The Saints were 3 of 11 on third down and finished with a season lows of 243 yards and 13 first downs.
 Baltimore possessed the ball for 37:47.

+“They beat us in a lot of different areas,” Saints coach Dennis Allen said.
+“Time of possession is a factor of all phases of the game.
+And so we did not do a good job on third down in either aspect, offensively or defensively.”

 Andy Dalton passed for 210 yards and New Orleans’ lone touchdown to tight end Juwan Johnson, which came in when the game was virtually out of reach in the fourth quarter.
 Alvin Kamara was limited to 62 yards from scrimmage, his lowest output in five games.